- Display 20 Products per page

-African fat-tailed geckos are nocturnal ground dwelling lizards that originate from desert areas in West Africa.
-Interestingly, African fat-tailed geckos are becoming an increasingly popular pet.
+Fat-tailed geckos are nocturnal ground dwelling lizards that originate from desert areas in West Africa.
+Interestingly, fat-tailed geckos are becoming an increasingly popular pet.
 Because of their ability to thrive in captivity but also because of their docile dispositions.
-Most of all, their openness to being handled.
+Most of all, the openness to being handled.

 Fat Tail Geckos for sale

-The whiteout morph is one of the rarest and most sought-after African Fat Tail gecko morphs.
-Secondly, Whiteout fat tail geckos are some of the higher priced geckos.
+The whiteout morph is one of the rarest and most sought-after gecko morphs.
+Secondly, Whiteout geckos are some of the higher priced geckos.
 Because they are rare and years of selective breeding were spent to create such fantastic looking animals.

 Our 100% captive-bred White out African fat tailed geckos for sale are from top quality genetics.
-Because with the right lines, Fat-tailed geckos for sale are available in many fat tailed gecko morphs for sale.
-Some of the fat tail gecko morphs include oreo african fat tail gecko, whiteout African fat tail gecko, albino african fat tailed gecko for sale.
+Because with the right lines, Fat-tailed geckos for sale are available in many fat tailed gecko morphs.
+Some of the fat tail gecko morphs include oreo african fat tail gecko, whiteout African fat tail gecko, albino african fat tailed gecko.

 Secondly, there are striped fat-tailed geckos for sale and a combination or variety of the above morphs expressed in many ways.
-Likewise is the white striped oreo fat tailed geckos for sale and more.
+Likewise is the white striped oreo fat tailed gecko and more.
 African fat tail geckos are known for their mild temperament and relatively laid-back personalities.
 Most importantly, when you buy a gecko from us, you automatically receive our 100% live arrival guarantee.

 All of our white out African fat tail gecko for sale are hand raised and handled often to remain as tame as they are beautiful.
 Most noteworthy, all of our geckos ship is via UPS or FedEx next day air.
 Lastly, we ship in heated or cooled insulated shipping boxes, with 1 shipping charge covering up to 4 geckos for sale.